teymuri/scoript/rules/README.md

-- The most important element in a line is the notehead.
+- The most important element in a line is the note head.
 It has the heighest priority while allocating space.
-Everything else _should_ just take up the remaining space _after_ note heads have got their proper spaces.
+Everything else _should_ just take whatever space is left _after_ note heads have got their proper spaces.